sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 ``a.jsoc.Series()`` is compulsory to be provided in each of the jsoc queries.
 Apart from this, at least one PrimeKey must be passed (generally ``a.jsoc.Time()``).

+The third argument

+    ``a.jsoc.Notify('sunpy@sunpy.org')``

+tells JSOC what email address you are registered with and to email when your request is ready to download.

 Querying with other PrimeKeys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^